GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2024-04-04-1st-brigade-wilderness-search-and-rescue-field-training-exercise.md

 \
 Goode joined the GSDF last year.

-“I think that it’s critical for us to learn the skills we need to be able to go out and perform a mission like this,” he said, when asked how the training helped prepare 1st Brigade Soldiers for real-word scenario.
+“I think that it’s critical for us to learn the skills we need to be able to go out and perform a mission like this,” she said, when asked how the training helped prepare 1st Brigade Soldiers for real-word scenario.
 "It’s very important for us to learn how to execute the plan effectively because we’re out there to save lives.
 This is excellent practice.”

 ![](/images/spcyarnell_09mar24_1bde-ftx2024-167-adj-cropped-pointing.jpg)